pluralsight/guides/draft/software-engineering-best-practices/getting-started-with-selenium-and-sauce-labs/article.md

 }
 ```

 Now let's take a moment to talk about an important concept, the ways Selenium uses to locate elements with `findElement()` and the methods of the `By` class.

-You can use:
+You can use as locators:
 - **ID**.
 This is the best way to locate an element because an ID should be unique.
 Unfortunately, either this is not always true or not all elements have one.
 - **Class Name**.
 More than one element can use the same CSS class name, so it's better to use `findElements()` (that returns a list of matching elements) instead of `findElement()` (that returns the first matching element found).
 - **Link Text**.
 This finds a link with the exact text in it.
 - **Partial Link Text**.
 It also uses the text of a link, but in this case, a wildcard can be used.
 - **Name**.
 This finds all elements with a given `name` attribute.
 - **Tag Name**.
-This finds all elements of a given task, like `div` or `p`.
+This finds all elements of a given tag, like `div` or `p`.
 - **CSS Selector**.
 This searches for elements that match a CSS selector, such as `#container > img`.
 - **XPath Expression**.
 This searches for elements  that match a XPath query, such as `//body/ul[@class='container']/li`.

-Surely, when useing CSS selectors or XPath expressions, you can use *absolute* paths:
+When using CSS selectors or XPath expressions, you can use *absolute* paths:
 ```java
 driver.findElement(By.xpath("/html/body/div[1]/img[2]"));
 ```

-However, this is not really recommended since one change in s part of the path can break the entire expression.
+However, this is not really recommended since one change in a part of the path can break the entire expression.

 It's better to use *relative* paths, by getting first the closest parent and then the child element, for example: